Code-Institute-Submissions/ML4-POLAR-Ecommerce/README.md

 and how to make a few things work the way i wanted them to.

 - Overclockers - Majority of the content was acquired from Overclockers such as images/title/content and prices, The reviews were random.

+- Ebuyer - Bits of the content was acquired from Ebuyer such as images/title/content and prices, The reviews were random.